 'It's all right," Barbour said, responding to a threat before his fellows were aware of it.
-He positioned himself so that
+He positioned himself so that his body was between the trap door and the other members of the team.
+"It's Hathaway."

 Georg Hathaway stuck his head up through the opening.
 It certainly hadn't occurred to the innkeeper that without Barbour's warning, somebody - very likely Coke himself - would have blown him away.